Lensing by black holes within astrophysical environments: Results

 Figure \ref{Magnifications_plot} shows the total geometric–optics magnification $\mu(\beta)$ as a function of the (dimensionless) angular impact parameter.
 In our setup the magnification is mathematically given by equation \eqref{eq:magfac}, which expresses the fact that it encodes how the lens mapping stretches a given solid angle on the sky.
 In the left panel we vary the halo compactness $M/a_0$ at fixed $(M_{\rm BH},M)$, while in the right panel we vary $M$ at fixed $a_0$; in both cases the Schwarzschild vacuum curve is shown for reference.

 Relative to the Schwarzschild case, every halo-dressed model sits above the vacuum curve across the full range of $\beta$.
 Physically, the Hernquist envelope redshifts photon dynamics and deepens the effective potential, $f(r)=(1-2M_{\rm BH}/r)e^{\Upsilon}$, pushing the light ring outward and raising the critical capture parameter $b_{\rm crit}$ [cf.\ Eqs. \eqref{light_ring_position}--\eqref{critical_impact_parameter}].
 As a result, rays that would have undergone modest deflection in vacuum are bent more strongly, so the same source offset $\beta$ yields a larger $\mu$.
-This manifests as a nearly uniform upward shift of $\mu(\beta)$ together with an extension of the strong-lensing regime to larger angular separations: high-magnification events remain possible even when the source is not (almost) perfectly aligned.

-The left panel makes clear that increasing $M/a_0$ (shrinking $a_0$ at fixed $M$) boosts $\mu$ at all $\beta$ and delays the falloff of the curves; the right panel shows that raising $M$ at fixed $a_0$ produces the same qualitative trend.
+This manifests as a nearly uniform upward shift of $\mu(\beta)$ together with an extension of the strong-lensing regime to larger angular separations: high-magnification events remain possible even when the source is not (almost) perfectly aligned. \\ The left panel makes clear that increasing $M/a_0$ (shrinking $a_0$ at fixed $M$) boosts $\mu$ at all $\beta$ and delays the falloff of the curves; the right panel shows that raising $M$ at fixed $a_0$ produces the same qualitative trend.
 Taken together, the families group primarily by the ratio $M/a_0$ rather than by $M$ or $a_0$ alone: compactness controls both the vertical increase/offset of $\mu$ and the $\beta$ at which the strong-lensing upturn sets in.
 In the near-alignment limit the expected $\mu\!\propto\! \beta^{-1}$ divergence remains visible, but the halo shifts the whole relation upward; at larger $\beta$ the outer branches run roughly parallel to the Schwarzschild tail, indicating similar asymptotics with a halo-set offset (set by the enclosed mass at the relevant impact radii).